 How to apply

-For the PGDipBA and the MBA, you are required to have an interview with the MBA Director to complete your application.
-We will contact you to arrange this once we receive your form and supporting documents.
+If you are applying for the PGDIPBA or MBA, you are also required to have an interview with the MBA Director to complete your application.
+We will contact you via email to arrange this once we have received your application form and supporting documents.

-Applicants to all our master's programmes must have qualified for a degree in any discipline with a minimum B grade average or equivalent.
-Applicants without a degree can apply for admission to the Postgraduate Certificate in Strategic Leadership (PGCertStratLdrship) and Postgraduate Certificate in Business and will be assessed on a case-by-case basis.
+Applicants to our MBA programme must have qualified for a degree in any discipline with a minimum B grade average or equivalent.
+Applicants without a degree can apply for admission to the Postgraduate Certificate in Strategic Leadership (PGCertStratLdrship) and Postgraduate Diploma in Business Administration (PGDIPBA) and will be assessed for entry on the basis of work experience.

 Applicants who speak English as a second language will be required to produce evidence that their ability to communicate in English is of a high standard.

-For the Master of Business Administration (MBA), Postgraduate Diploma in Business Administration (PGDipBA), and Postgraduate Certificate in Strategic Leadership (PGCertStratLdrship) you must have at least five years' work experience in a managerial, professional, entrepreneurial or leadership role.
+For the Master of Business Administration (MBA), Postgraduate Diploma in Business Administration (PGDipBA), and Postgraduate Certificate in Strategic Leadership (PGCertStratLdrship) you must have at least five years' work experience of an appropriate kind.